First Cohomology with Trivial Coefficients of All Unitary Easy Quantum Group Duals: Introduction

 An issue that all these constructions share is that it is difficult to tell which of the resulting compact quantum groups are new and which are isomorphic to already known ones.
 In particular, each solution to the combinatorics puzzle does not only provide one quantum group but an entire countably infinite series, one for each dimension of its fundamental representation.
-And already Banica and Speicher themselves observed in \cite[Proposition~2.4~(4)]{BanicaSpeicher2009} that, at least in some cases, the quantum groups of one solution are isomorphic to those of another, just shifted by one dimension.
+And already Banica and Speicher themselves observed in \cite[Proposition~2.4\,(4)]{BanicaSpeicher2009} that, at least in some cases, the quantum groups of one solution are isomorphic to those of another, just shifted by one dimension.
 That underlines the importance of studying quantum group invariants with the potential of telling easy quantum groups apart.
 Of course, these are often very difficult to compute like, e.g., the $L^2$-cohomology of \cite{Kyed2008a} of discrete quantum groups.
 But perhaps at least the cohomology with trivial coefficients is a reasonable goal to strive for.

-The present article computes its first order for all of Tarrago and Weber's so-called unitary easy quantum groups, even the potential ones whose combinatorics puzzles have not been solved yet.
+The present article computes the first order of the quantum group cohomology with trivial coefficients of the discrete duals of all of Tarrago and Weber's so-called unitary easy quantum groups.
+That includes even the potential ones whose combinatorics puzzles have not been solved yet.
+Said cohomology can be realized as the first Hochschild cohomology of the trivial bimodule of an augmented algebra presented in terms of generators and relations.
+As with any augmented algebra the space of $1$-coboundaries is then trivial and the task thus boils down to solving the generally infinite system of linear equations in the finitely many generators determining the $1$-cocycles.

-These results might be useful for the computation of the second order begun by Bichon, Das, Franz, Gerhold, Kula and Skalski in \cite{BichonFranzGerhold2017, DasFranzKulaSkalski2018} as well as Wendel in \cite{Wendel2020}.
+The results of the present article might be useful for the computation of the second order begun by Bichon, Das, Franz, Gerhold, Kula and Skalski in \cite{BichonFranzGerhold2017, DasFranzKulaSkalski2018} as well as Wendel in \cite{Wendel2020}.
 The former six investigated the cohomology of certain easy quantum groups out of a different motivation.
-In particular, they were interested in the Calabi-Yau property of \cite{Ginzburg2006}, a generalization of Poincaré duality, and the classification of Schürmann triples.
-Namely, a quantum group whose second cohomology vanishes has the AC property, defined in \cite{FranzGerholdThom2015}, which is important in the study of quantum Lévy processes because it guarantees the existence of an associated Schürmann triple.
+In particular, they were interested in the Calabi--Yau property of \cite{Ginzburg2006}, a generalization of Poincar\'e duality, and the classification of Sch\"urmann triples.
+Namely, a quantum group whose second cohomology vanishes has the AC property, defined in \cite{FranzGerholdThom2015}, which is important in the study of quantum L\'evy processes because it guarantees the existence of an associated Sch\"urmann triple.